Zachi Dvira: Biography

 In 1999, Yitzhak (Zachi) Dvira was a student of archaeology at Bar-Ilan University.
 Together with fellow student Aran Yardeni, he and a group of friends began examining the construction rubble dumped by the Islamic Waqf during the Construction of el-Marwani Mosque (1996–1999).
-They were stopped by inspectors from the Israeli Antiquities Authority but managed to retrieve a few artifacts from the dump and displayed them at a conference about new studies on Jerusalem.
+They were stopped by inspectors from the Israel Antiquities Authority but managed to retrieve a few artifacts from the dump and displayed them at a conference about new studies on Jerusalem.
 Their report set off a storm in the conference hall.
 The Antiquities Authority claimed they were antiquities robbers, although the archaeologists in attendance supported them and protested against the archaeological destruction of the Temple Mount.

 A few days later Dvira's house was raided by the Antiquities Authority theft unit.
 He was detained by the police and accused of conducting antiquities robbery.
 Charges were pressed against him, but the court dismissed the charges.